-A review of historical information and preliminary information pertaining to the upcoming fiscal period indicates that the producer price for 2021-22 should be approximately \$5.42 per 7/10bushel carton or equivalent of oranges and grapefruit.
-Therefore, the estimated assessment revenue for the 2021-22 fiscal period as a percentage of total producer revenue would be approximately 0.9 percent (\$50,000 divided by $$5.42 \times 1,000,000$ cartons).
+A review of historical information and preliminary information pertaining to the upcoming fiscal period indicates that the producer price for the 2021-22 season should be approximately \$5.42 per 7/10-bushel carton or equivalent of oranges and grapefruit.
+Therefore, the estimated assessment revenue for the 2021-22 fiscal period as a percentage of total producer revenue would be approximately 0.9 percent (\$50,000 divided by ( $$5.42 \times 1,000,000 \text{ cartons}$ ) $\times 100\%$ ).

-This action would increase the assessment obligation imposed on handlers.
-While assessments impose additional costs on handlers, costs are minimal and uniform on all handlers, and some portion of additional costs may be passed through to producers.
+This action increases the assessment obligation imposed on handlers.
+While assessments impose some additional costs on handlers, costs are minimal and uniform on all handlers, and some portion of the additional costs may be passed on to producers.
 However, these costs are expected to be offset by benefits derived by the operation of the Order.

 The Committee's meeting was widely publicized throughout the Texas citrus industry.
 All interested persons were invited to attend the meeting and participate in Committee deliberations on all issues.
 Like all Committee meetings, the July 14, 2021, meeting was a public meeting and all entities, both large and small, were able to express views on this issue.
-Finally, interested persons are invited to submit comments on this proposed rule, including the regulatory and informational impacts of this action on small businesses.

 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), the Order's information collection requirements have been previously approved by the OMB and assigned OMB No. 0581-0189 Fruit Crops.
-No changes in these requirements would be necessary as a result of this proposed rule.
+Chapter 35), the Order's information collection requirements have been previously approved by OMB and assigned OMB No. 0581-0189 Fruit Crops.
+No changes in those requirements are necessary as a result of this rule.
 Should any changes become necessary, they would be submitted to OMB for approval.

-This proposed rule would not impose any additional reporting or recordkeeping requirements on either small or large Texas orange and grapefruit handlers.
+This rule imposes no additional reporting or recordkeeping requirements on either small or large Texas orange and grapefruit handlers.
 As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.
+As noted in the initial regulatory flexibility analysis, AMS has not identified any relevant Federal rules that duplicate, overlap, or conflict with this rule.

-AMS is committed to complying with the E-Government Act, promoting the use of the internet and other information technologies to provide increased opportunities for citizen access to Government information and services.
+AMS is committed to complying with the E-Government Act, promoting the use of the internet and other information technologies to provide increased opportunities for citizen access to Government information and services, and for other purposes.